Getting Started¶

 . <your virtual env name>/bin/activate

-If you want to use specific version, checkout using git checkout <version>
+If you wish to use a specific version of SimpleSSD, make sure to use the git checkout <version>

 git clone git@github.com:simplessd/simplessd-fullsystem